 Actually, we did make one sale on that product.
 Just one.

 Her name was Anna G, and I’ll remember it until the day that I die because of how devastating the experience was.

 So much time and creative energy spent on a product that failed, so let’s talk about what we could have done to PREVENT this fiasco.

 There are benefits and risks to every method of monetization, and affiliate marketing is the best place to start making real money for a variety of reasons.

 Less Risk Involved

-Affiliate marketing comes with a lot less risk because you’re testing out established products with established sales pages rather than creating your own from scratch.
+Affiliate marketing comes with a lot less risk because you’re testing out established products with established sales pages rather than creating your own from scratch (and guesswork).

 After our first product failed, we went back to the drawing board and decided to try selling an affiliate product first before creating another one.

 We had a lot of popular yoga articles on Pinterest, so we found a yoga product that we thought would be a great fit for our audience.

 After creating a yoga opt-in and a series of emails to help sell this product to our email list, we made some immediate sales!